one-and-only/Suppabotta/README.md

     }
     ```
 *  `maxPriceDropPct | number`: Maximum price drop percentage that is acceptable when checking for depth and checking for whether a certain amount of coins is coverable on a specified exchange.
 Default value is `5` (%).
 This argument is applicable to FloatingArbitrage
+* `baseCurrency | string`: The base currency that algorithmic trades are going to be occuring for.
+For example, in the RTM/USDT trading pair, RTM would be the base currency.
+Only one base currency can be used at any one time per trading algorithm run.
+Note that you can run multiple algorithm configurations at the same time, 1 in each browser tab.